-This sweet potato casserole with pecan topping is a classic favorite Thanksgiving recipe that everyone will love.
-Buttery sweet potatoes are topped with a homemade salty sweet pecan crumble.
+This gluten free sweet potato casserole is a family favorite for Thanksgiving!
+Delicious sweet potato filling is topped with a homemade salty sweet pecan crumble.

 This sweet potato casserole with pecan topping is nothing like the bland sweet potato casseroles of the past.